jbanega/python_freecodecamp_challenge/mean-variance-standard-deviation-calculator/README.md

+# FreeCodeCamp Challenge: Mean-variance-standard-deviation-calculator.
+First project of the course Data Analysis with Python.
+Deployed at: https://repl.it/@jbanega/mean-variance-standard-deviation-calculator?v=1

 ### Assignment

 Create a function named `calculate()` in `mean_var_std.py` that uses Numpy to output the mean, variance, standard deviation, max, min, and sum of the rows, columns, and elements in a 3 x 3 matrix.